 Transcripts must be submitted to Central Records no later than the beginning of the semester following the field study semester.
-Successfully completed courses will appear on TheHub for students to include in Division III.
+Successfully completed courses will appear on TheHub for students to include in Division II or Division III.

 Self-designed Field Study